Refine your search for walks in Aosta Valley

 A circular loop that takes you to the Alta Luce summit with a view of the glacier and back down via the A Staffal/Greyssonney la Trinité cable car.
 The route is very well marked: follow several trails: 7a to the summit, then descend to the pass and take the 6b to the cable car that takes you back to the starting point.

-The upper Palasinaz valley boasts some valuable natural treasures, including the famous plateau of lakes.
-An easy but long walk from Estoul (1,884 metres) takes you up to the plateau of lakes in four hours, via a forest road marked Route No. 6.
-Path No. 5A then leads to the Valfredda Lakes (2,564 metres), with the option of a variant, while No. 4 continues towards the Bataille Lakes (2,484 m), Potcha (2,517 m) and Long (2,632 m), which are the route of this hike.
+The upper Palasinaz valley boasts some truly valuable natural treasures, including the famous plateau of lakes.
+An easy but long walk from Estoul (1,884 metres) takes you up to the plateau of lakes in four hours via a marked forest road (Route No. 6).
+Trail No. 5A then leads to the Valfredda Lakes (2,564 metres), with the option of a variant, while No. 4 continues towards the Bataille Lakes (2,484 m), Potcha (2,517 m) and Long (2,632 m), the route of this hike.

 Tour of Cima della Roley in the Aosta Valley